microsoft/live-share/docs/getting-started.md

     In order to start a collaboration session while Visual Studio Live Share is in private limited preview, you'll need to be signed up and accepted into the preview to be able to share.
 Visual Studio users should use their [personalization account](https://docs.microsoft.com/en-us/visualstudio/ide/signing-in-to-visual-studio) credentials to sign up.

     > **Note:** _This step is only necessary in order to "share".
-Anyone can "join" a collaboration session as a participant.
+Anyone can "join" a collaboration session as a guest.
 This makes it easy for folks to work together without everyone needing to explicitly sign up or be accepted into the preview._

     If you have not done so, **[sign up now!](http://aka.ms/vsls-signup)**